messagedigital/cog-mothership-voucher/readme.md

 - Implement electronic gift vouchers (products tagged for automatic dispatch?)
 	- event listener to email e-vouchers if purchased (can come later)
-- SOP needs to somehow let you print the voucher if there is one in the order
-- Offers interface
-	- Create voucher
-	- Invalidate (expire) voucher
-	- View voucher details (usage etc)
 - Stop discounts being applied to voucher products
 	- How to abstract this from commerce sensibly?
 	- New event listener to clear the discount amounts?